Floor Care and Cleaning

 Tile will be the most durable flooring choice due to its long wearing durability, ease of maintenance, and resistance to moisture.
 It’s resistant to scratches, so it’s great in those moments when pots are dropped.

-With its ability to look just like hardwood, ceramic, stone, and other materials, laminate is a great flooring option for those high traffic areas in your home.
+With its ability to look just like hardwood, ceramic, or stone, laminate is a great flooring option for those high traffic areas in your home.
 Laminate is incredibly durable and easy to maintain, however just like any type of flooring, it does require regular cleaning.

 Can You Really Clean Your Laminate Floors with Vinegar?